CBR0MS/qualis-red/posts/a-model-of-volition.md

 ---
 path: /post/volition
-title: A Model of the Experience of Will Through the Volitional Control of Movement
+title: "A Model of the Experience of Will Through the Volitional Control of Movement"
 author: Christian Broms
 date: 2019-05-05T00:00:00.000Z
 tags:
     - features
     - research
-image: /uploads/volition7.png
+image: /uploads/volitioncover.jpg
 ---

 # Redefining the experience of will

 To discuss the experience of will, we first must define what phenomenon the phrase refers to.
 There are two key parts: the _experience_ and the _will_.
 Everyone has their own conception of what constitutes will, or at least has some intuitive sense of having it.
 However, the concept of will is rather broad and is often understood in relation to what we call "free will", certainly not a topic you would expect to find much consensus on, or the subject of this inquiry.
 To keep the topic focused, it will be helpful to try and abandon the term "will" and redefine the _experience of will_ into concepts better understood and defined.